-Everyone’s experience of grief is unique, so this information is a general guide only.
-Although it is intended to be helpful, some sections may stir up a range of feelings at this difficult time.
+Everyone’s experience of grief is unique, so the information in this section is a general guide only.
+Although intended to be helpful, some sections may stir up a range of feelings.
 You may like to read the parts that seem useful now and leave the rest until you’re ready.

-We hope this information will answer some of your questions, and provide you with suggestions as you explore ways to cope with your loss.
+We hope this information will answer some of your questions and suggest some ways to cope with your loss.
 It also includes a section on how to help someone who is grieving.
-You can also download a PDF of Cancer Council’s Understanding Grief from this page, or call 13 11 20 for support.

 Learn more about:

 - The experience of grief

 - How to help someone who is grieving